shopware/docs/guides/plugins/plugins/framework/data-handling/using-database-events.md

 ### `Shopware\Core\Framework\DataAbstractionLayer\Event\EntityWriteEvent`

-This event allows you to hook in to the process of writing an entity.
-This includes, creating, updating and deleting entities.
-You have the possibility to execute code before and after the entity is written via the success and error callbacks.
+This event allows you to hook into the process of writing an entity.
+This includes creating, updating, and deleting entities.
+You have the possibility to execute the code before and after the entity is written via the "success" and "error" callbacks.
 You can call the `addSuccess` or `addError` methods with any PHP callable.

-You can use this event to capture state and perform actions and sync data after an entity is written.
-It could be used for example, to synchronize images to a CDN when they are written, updated or deleted.
+You can use this event to capture state, perform actions, and sync data after an entity is written.
+It could be used, for example, to synchronize images to a CDN when they are written, updated, or deleted.
 This event is useful when you need the before state of the entity.
 For example, the old filename.

-Below is an example subscriber listening to the generic entity write event, and logging the ID's of the written entities.
+Below is an example subscriber listening to the generic entity write event and logging the ID's of the written entities.

 {% code title="<plugin root>/src/Subscriber/EntityWriteSubscriber.php" %}